Pathway Tools version 28.0: Integrated Software for Pathway/Genome Informatics and Systems Biology: Creating and Curating a PGDB

-\item Protein Editor: Supports editing of protein attributes as well as of protein subunit structure and protein complexes (see Supplementary Figure 12).
+\item {\bf Protein Editor:} Supports editing of protein attributes, subunit structure, and protein complexes (see \href{http://www.ai.sri.com/pkarp/pubs/pt20suppfigs4.pdf}{Supplemental Figures}~12-14).
 Enables users to assign terms from the Gene Ontology controlled vocabulary.
-Pathway Tools can store, edit, and display features of interest on a protein; see Section~\ref{sec:prot-schema} for more details.
-When editing a protein feature the user selects a feature type (e.g., phosphorylation site), defines the location of the feature on the sequence, a bound or attached moiety where appropriate, a textual label, an optional comment, citations, and sequence motif.
+Pathway Tools can store, and display features of interest on a protein; see Section~\ref{sec:prot-schema} for more details.
+When editing a protein feature the user selects a feature type (e.g., phosphorylation site), defines the location of the feature on the sequence, a bound or attached moiety where appropriate, a textual label, an optional comment, citations, and sequence motif. \item {\bf Protein Subunit Structure Editor:} Supports editing of protein subunit structure and protein complexes.

-\item Reaction Editor: Supports editing of metabolic reactions, transport reactions, and signaling reactions.
+\item {\bf Reaction Editor:} Supports editing of metabolic reactions, transport reactions, binding reactions and redox reactions.
 This editor checks reactions for elemental balance and charge balance.

+\item {\bf Atom Mapping Editor:} Supports editing of the mapping of atoms from reactants to products for chemical reactions.